jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 See the helloworld-mdb [README](../helloworld-mdb/README.md) for further information about this quickstart.

-Configure and Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server
+Configure and Start the JBoss EAP 6.1 server
 ---------------

 You can choose to deploy and run this quickstart in a managed domain or on a standalone server.
 The sections below describe how to configure and start the server for both modes.